The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Proof of Theorem (Decomposition and Lower Bound of EOB)

-The proof establishes the bounds for the Expectation of Optimization Bias.
+The proof establishes the decomposition and lower bound for the EOB.
 To accommodate the potentially singular nature of deterministic components (\eg Dirac delta functions), we explicitly frame this analysis within the domain of \textbf{continuous random variables}.
 Accordingly, all entropy terms $H(\cdot)$ refer to \textbf{differential entropy}.